Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Introduction

-where $\epsmn$ is an assumed concentration rate for the posterior of $G$, $r_0\geq 1$ is a constant.
-Note that additional term $\epsmn^{r_0/2}\log(1/\epsmn)$, which suggests decreased efficiency due to the maintainance of the latent hierarchy (i.e., the Dirichlet prior $\DP_{\alpha G}$ is random due to random $G$). } Specifically, suppose that the true base measure $G_0$ has a finite number of support points, if $m$ and $n$ grow sufficiently fast relatively to $\nn$ so that the base measure $G$ converges to $G_0$ at a sufficiently fast rate, then the ``borrowing of strength'' from the $m\times n$ data set $\YYn^{[m]}$ to the inference about the data set $Y_{[\nn]}^0$ has a striking effect: In particular, if $f$ is an ordinary smooth kernel density, we obtain $\delta_{m,n,\nn} \asymp (\log \nn/\nn)^{1/2}$.
-If $f$ is a supersmooth kernel density with smoothness $\beta > 0$, then $\delta_{m,n,\nn} \asymp (1/\nn)^{1/(\beta+2)}$.
-(The formal definition of smoothness conditions is given in Section~\ref{Sec-descript}).
-These present sharp improvements from nonparametric rate $(\log \nn/\nn)^{1/(d+2)}$ in Eq.~\eqref{Eqn-rate-standalone}.
-Thus, the hierarchical models are particularly beneficial to groups of data with small sample sizes, as the the convergence of the latent variable further up in the hierarchy can be translated into faster (e.g., parametric) rates of convergence of these small-sample groups.
+Theorem~\ref{Thm-main-2} in Section~\ref{Sec-descript} establishes the posterior concentration rate $\delta_{m,n,\nn}$ for the mixture density $Q_0*f$, under the hierarchical model given by equation \eqref {Eqn-HM-4intro}, as $\nn\rightarrow\infty$ and $m,n \rightarrow\infty$ at suitable rates.
+Specifically, suppose that the true base measure $G_0$ has a finite number of support points, if $m$ and $n$ grow sufficiently fast relatively to $\nn$ so that the base measure $G$ converges to $G_0$ at a sufficiently fast rate, then the ``borrowing of strength'' from the $m\times n$ data set $\YYn^{[m]}$ to the inference about the data set $Y_{[\nn]}^0$ has a striking effect: In particular, if $f$ is an ordinary smooth kernel density, we obtain $\delta_{m,n,\nn} \asymp(\log\nn/\nn)^{1/2}$.
+If $f$ is a supersmooth kernel density with smoothness $\beta> 0$, then $\delta_{m,n,\nn} \asymp (1/\nn)^{1/(\beta+2)}$.
+(The formal definition of smoothness conditions is given in Section~\ref{Sec-descript}.)
+These present sharp improvements from nonparametric rate $(\log\nn/\nn)^{1/(d+2)}$ in equation \eqref{Eqn-rate-standalone}.
+Thus, the hierarchical models are particularly beneficial to groups of data with small sample sizes, as the convergence of the latent variable further up in the hierarchy can be translated into faster (e.g., parametric) rates of convergence of these small-sample groups.
 This appears to be the first result that establishes the benefits of the latent hierarchy in a concrete manner.